ubirch/ubirch-client-go/README.md

 This option is appropriate for when the application is running on a system with limited space, like embedded devices, and only one or very few identities need to be managed.

-When compared to postgreSQL, the main drawback of SQLite is the performance while handling a high load of chaining requests for multiple identities at the same time.
+When compared to postgreSQL, a drawback of SQLite is the performance while handling a high load of chaining requests for multiple identities at the same time.

 ### PostgreSQL